Deaponn/traffic-sim/README.md

 # Traffic Intersection Simulator

 A full-stack, highly interactive traffic intersection simulation engine built with **TypeScript**.
 This project allows users to design complex intersections, configure lane turns, and simulate vehicle and pedestrian traffic.
-It features both a CLI for automated batch processing and a rich Web GUI for real-time visualization.
+It features a rich Web GUI for real-time visualization and a functional backend for traffic simulation.

 ## 🚀 Deployment